-I was not in contact with those family members for about ten years, until one of them apologized, blaming his behavior to lack of knowledge about contagion.
+I was not in contact with those family members for about ten years, until one of them apologized, blaming his behavior to lack of knowledge about how HIV was transferred.
 His old mother was present at the time, and he had stopped me from hugging her, or even shaking her hand when we said goodbye, and I never saw her again.
-Nor did I see my favorite old aunt, her sister, in Sweden again, she wold not let me in to her house on my return to Sweden, and she passed away a few years after that.
+Nor did I see my favorite old aunt in Sweden again, she wold not let me in to her house after my return to Sweden, and she passed away a few years after that.

-Many years passed, and Facebook came, and I became friends again with two of the people that had been in that difficult meeting, and with several other family members from Canada and the Los Angeles area, like my cousin Billy.
+Many years passed, and Facebook came, and I became friends again with two of the people that had been in that difficult meeting, and with several other family members from Canada and the US, the most in California, like my cousin Billy.

 One day Billy asked me why I posted so much about HIV and AIDS on my Facebook page; links to SF AIDS Foundation, SHANTI and Open hand, etcetera.
 I told him about my work, and then he wrote: